 Even if your student loan is interest-free, the principal can be quite large.
 That is why you have to figure out how you will repay it when the time comes.
 Make an estimate of your salary income after graduation to determine how much you will have to pay monthly given the total loan amount.
 You should also consider ways for paying off the loan early such as using savings and additional sources of income.

-The StudyLink student loans are the primary choice for New Zealand students as virtually anyone can qualify while there is no interest to be paid in most cases.
+StudyLink student loans are the primary choice for New Zealand students as virtually anyone can qualify while there is no interest to be paid in most cases.
 However, if you require extra money or you have to pay interest because you plan to study abroad, you can consider other loan options.
-In order to qualify for a personal student loan from a private bank, you will need a good credit record and low debt to income ratio.
-If you are a full-time student, you may have to take out the loan with a co-signer who earns sufficiently high income.
+In order to qualify for a personal student loan from a private bank, you will need a good credit record and a low debt-to-income ratio.
+If you are a full-time student, you may have to take out the loan with a co-signer who earns a sufficiently high income.

 You are now prepared for making the best decision about the financing of your tertiary education.